Faari · Farmer Coordination Platform · Côte d'Ivoire

 02

-The platform dynamically prioritises which farmers need in-person support each week, concentrating limited extension capacity where it has the highest marginal impact.
+Faari dynamically prioritises which farmers need in-person support each week, so your extension team spends time where it has the highest impact rather than visiting by habit or proximity.

 03